NCEAS/metacat/README.md

 ### Release Notes for 2.0.5:
-This patch release focuses on Metacat support for Oracle *SystemMetadata table names have been shortened to comply with Oracle limits.
+This patch release focuses on Metacat support for Oracle
+* SystemMetadata table names have been shortened to comply with Oracle limits.
-*SANParks/SAEON spatial zip file download fixed *Pathquery performance fix
+* SANParks/SAEON spatial zip file download fixed
+* Pathquery performance fix
-*Hazelcast 2.x upgrade
+* Hazelcast 2.x upgrade
-*Correct handling for deleted and archived objects for both Metacat and DataONE APIs
+* Correct handling for deleted and archived objects for both Metacat and DataONE APIs

 ### Release Notes for 2.0.4:
 This patch release focuses on Metacat-Metacat replication.
-*Allows Metacat to stream replication update information between servers to avoid connection timeout issues *Allows Metacat replication when source host does not provide SystemMetadata (DataONE) *Fixes an access control issue that could allow search results to include protected documents
+* Allows Metacat to stream replication update information between servers to avoid connection timeout issues
+* Allows Metacat replication when source host does not provide SystemMetadata (DataONE)
+* Fixes an access control issue that could allow search results to include protected documents

 ### Release Notes for 2.0.3:
 This is another critical patch release of Metacat 2.0.
-*Addresses a bug that prevented Metacat replication from completing (timeout error) *Uses more efficient SystemMetadata synchronization using shared Hazelcast map
+* Addresses a bug that prevented Metacat replication from completing (timeout error)
+* Uses more efficient SystemMetadata synchronization using shared Hazelcast map

 ### Release Notes for 2.0.2:
 This is a critical patch release of Metacat 2.0.
-*Addresses a bug that prevented updates to DataONE identified datapackages (e.g., using DOIs) *Addresses a bug that prevented the use of the Metacat API 'getaccesscontrol' action *Updates the Foresite ORE library to correctly serialize resource map documents
+* Addresses a bug that prevented updates to DataONE identified datapackages (e.g., using DOIs)
+* Addresses a bug that prevented the use of the Metacat API 'getaccesscontrol' action
+* Updates the Foresite ORE library to correctly serialize resource map documents

 ### Release Notes for 2.0.1:
 This is a minor patch release of Metacat 2.0.
 Please see the previous release notes for complete information.
-*Addresses an identifier issue during ORE generation for DataONE services *Increases compatibility with older EML content and the Xalan XSLT processor *Removes XSLT 2.0 support (Saxon)
+* Addresses an identifier issue during ORE generation for DataONE services
+* Increases compatibility with older EML content and the Xalan XSLT processor
+* Removes XSLT 2.0 support (Saxon)

 ### Release Notes for 2.0.0:
 This major release includes support for DataONE.
-*The DataONE v1.0.0 Member Node service APIs are now the preferred method for communicating with Metacat *The existing EcoGrid and Metacat Servlet APIs are deprecated but still available.
+* The DataONE v1.0.0 Member Node service APIs are now the preferred method for communicating with Metacat
+* The existing EcoGrid and Metacat Servlet APIs are deprecated but still available.
-*EML-embedded access control rules using permOrder="denyFirst" are no longer supported (https://redmine.dataone.org/issues/2614)
+* EML-embedded access control rules using permOrder="denyFirst" are no longer supported (https://redmine.dataone.org/issues/2614)
-*Replication now utilizes client certificates to establish SSL connections between replication source and target servers *Access control rules now apply to objects on a per-revision basis rather than per-docid *Bugs fixed include:
+* Replication now utilizes client certificates to establish SSL connections between replication source and target servers
+* Access control rules now apply to objects on a per-revision basis rather than per-docid
+* Bugs fixed include:
--SANParks skin/TPC (5561, 5530, 5533, 5542, 5543, 5544, 5551, 5563, 5566, 5567, 5569, 5353)
+    - SANParks skin/TPC (5561, 5530, 5533, 5542, 5543, 5544, 5551, 5563, 5566, 5567, 5569, 5353)
--Registry (5114, 5244)
+    - Registry (5114, 5244)
--Replication (4907, 5537, 5536, 5534, 5520, 5519, 3296)
+    - Replication (4907, 5537, 5536, 5534, 5520, 5519, 3296)
--Spatial cache regeneration can be skipped during reconfiguration/redeployment/upgrade (3811) -Pathquery support for temporal search criteria (2084) -Character encoding of XML now respected (internationalization) (2495, 4083, 3815)
+    - Spatial cache regeneration can be skipped during reconfiguration/redeployment/upgrade (3811)
+    - Pathquery support for temporal search criteria (2084)
+    - Character encoding of XML now respected (internationalization) (2495, 4083, 3815)

 ### Release Notes for 1.9.5:
 This release fixes those bugs:
-*Metacat could not download the included schemas in an external schema file during inserting.
+* Metacat could not download the included schemas in an external schema file during inserting.
-*Workflow scheduler could not work since the metadata standard of kepler kar file was changed.
+* Workflow scheduler could not work since the metadata standard of kepler kar file was changed.
-*Earthgrid could not transform the Earthgrid query with concept "/" to the Metacat path query correctly.
+* Earthgrid could not transform the Earthgrid query with concept "/" to the Metacat path query correctly.
-*Document access rules are now preserved when documents are archived during the 'delete' action.
+* Document access rules are now preserved when documents are archived during the 'delete' action.

 ### Release Notes for 1.9.4:
 This release fixes bugs in the FGDC data package upload and download interface utilized